karanrajpal/cookiecutter-next-shadcn-neon-pwa-umami/README.md

 # Next.js Typescript Cookiecutter with Shadcn, Supabase and Umami Analytics Support
 This cookiecutter lets you hit the ground running for your next frontend project.

-It is a PWA installable app with React, Nextjs, Typescript, Tailwind CSS and ShadCN UI with one component installed.
+It is a PWA installable app with React, Nextjs, Typescript, Tailwind CSS, Framer Motion and ShadCN UI with one component installed.
-It also includes connection to your own Supabase DB and Umami Analytics (connected to another Supabase instance)
+It also includes connection to your own Supabase DB and an Umami Analytics instance

 ## Usage
 To get started, make sure [cookiecutter is installed](https://cookiecutter.readthedocs.io/en/latest/installation.html#install-cookiecutter) on your system.